 These two ladies have an amazing thing going.
 It’s so much fun to watch success happen from a shared passion.
 I can’t thank them enough for sitting down for this dual interview!
 Hope you enjoy getting to know them as much as I have, and if you haven’t already, try The Good Kitchen – I promise it’ll make life easier (and healthier!).
-(PS – Smarty Bonus – Use code SMARTY17 to receive 10% off for life.)
+(PS – Smarty Bonus – Use code SMARTY18 to receive 15% off your first order.)

 Meet Amber and Melissa, the ladies behind The Good Kitchen!